Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information: Methodology

-where $\mathbf{x}_k^{motion}$ is the predicted state at time $k$ based on the utilized motion model, $f$ is the state transition function, $\mathbf{u}_{k-1}$ is the control input, and $\mathbf{w}_k$ is the process noise assumed to be zero-mean Gaussian noise.
-The next step is to check for the availability of a new GPS measurement.
-If a GPS position update is available, the measurement update step and the state can further be estimated using the Kalman Filter formulation.
-In the case where there's no GPS update, the system proceeds to apply the UT for another prediction based on the state and range measurement received from $R_1$.
+where $\mathbf{\hat{x}}_k^{A_2}$ is the predicted state at time $k$ based on the utilized motion model, $f$ is the state transition function, $\mathbf{u}_{k-1}$ is the control input, and $\mathbf{w}_k$ is the process noise assumed to be zero-mean Gaussian noise.
+The next step is to check for the availability of a new positioning measurement.
+If a positioning update is available, the measurement update step and the state can be further estimated using the Kalman Filter formulation.
+In the case where there is no positioning update, the system proceeds to apply the UT for another prediction based on the state and range measurements received from $A_1$.

-The UT is used specifically in this formulation to make a prediction for the state of $R_2$ with regard to range information.
+The UT is used specifically in this formulation to make a prediction for the state of $A_2$ based on range information.
 This prediction can then be used by the SCI for fusion.
 The UT will handle the nonlinearity that arises from the range measurement.
-Because the UT is utilized to make an estimate for the position of $R_2$ by incorporating the range measurement from the UWB, the input to the UT module will be $\mathbf{x}_k^{motion}$, $\mathbf{P}_k^{motion}$, $\mathbf{x}_k^{R1}$, range measurement $\mathbf{r}$ and range variance $\mathcal{R}$\\ The sigma points $\mathcal{X}$ will be created using Equation \ref{sig}.
-These sigma points will be transformed through the nonlinear function $h(x)$ highlighted in Equation \ref{signl} below.
+Because the UT is utilized to make an estimate for the position of $A_2$ by incorporating the range measurement from the UWB, the input to the UT module will be an augmented state and covariance matrix shown below

+The sigma points $\mathcal{X}$ will be created using Equation \ref{sig}.
+The transformation applied to these sigma points utilizes the geometric relationship between the two robots: it assumes that the position of $\mathbf{A_2}$ lies along the direction vector defined by the relative pose between $\mathbf{A_2}$ and $\mathbf{A_1}$, scaled by the sampled range $r_k$.
+Formally, the transformation function $\mathcal{T}(\cdot)$ applied to each sigma point computes the direction vector $\mathbf{u}$ and a relative distance $\mathbf{d}$.